This freezer-friendly Loaded Potato Soup is rich, delicious, and can be thrown together in your Instant Pot right before dinnertime.

 - salt and pepper, to taste

-- Topping ideas: Bacon, green onion, cheddar cheese, etc.
+- Topping ideas: Bacon (we get our bacon here), green onion, shredded cheddar cheese, etc.

 - Submerge the peeled potatoes in water in a bowl (to prevent browning) and set aside.

 - Set Instant Pot to Saute function, and add butter and olive oil until melted and sizzling.
-Add onion and garlic, stirring until soft and translucent, about 5 minutes.
+Add onion, stirring until soft and translucent, about 5 minutes.
+Stir in the garlic during the last 30 seconds of cook time.

 - Add flour, stirring until thickened to create a roux, about 1 minute or so.
 Turn off the Saute function.